hanaldo/biosim_servers/biosim_server_beta/README.md

 </table>
 The above table means there will be two groups of bees, and each group has its own hive.

 5. The X and Y Position means where the objects will be at within the virtual game space at game start.

+6. Max Nectar is the maximum amount of nectar that one object can carry.

 ## Demos
 1) Start the BioSim Java server<br/>